ostracod/ostracode-old/languageDocumentation/featureSystem.md

 ## Field Visibility

 Every factor field is associated with an integer "visiblity".
-A field is only visible from the member access operator (`.`) if the fields's visibility is greater than zero.
+A field is only visible from the member access operator (`.`) if the field's visibility is greater than zero.
 By default, the visibility of every field is 1, but a different visibility may be specified with the `vis` statement.
 When a factor is included in a bundle, the visibility of all factor fields is decreased by 1.
 In order to be visible in the bundle, the factor fields must specifiy visibility 2 or higher.
 The example below demonstrates usage of visibility:

 ```
 const IsBig = (feature [sharedFields [